jlgingrich/Disnake-Docker/readme.md

 ```

-The inline `Dockerfile` here is essential, as it allows you to add a folder of Python files containing [Cogs](https://docs.disnake.dev/en/stable/ext/commands/cogs.html) to the final image.
+The inline `Dockerfile` here is essential, as it allows you to add a folder of Python files containing [Disnake Extensions](https://docs.disnake.dev/en/stable/ext/commands/extensions.html) to the final image.

 The `.env` file contains the `DISCORD_TOKEN` used by the bot to connect to Discord and can contain other environment variables used to modify the image.
 See [example.env](./example.env) for the other suggested environment variables.
+If the `.env` file is misconfigured, the container will receive a ConfigurationError and indicate which environment variable needs adjustment.

 ## Structure
 ```